Kempf/balsabridge/Design/TrussComparison.md

 Source: [Garret's Bridges](http://www.garrettsbridges.com/).

-Please post any of your findings, test results etc. On monday, I'll upload the results of a real crush-test of the three.
+Please post any of your findings, test results etc.

+UPD: Warren-truss bridge (made out of slightly thicker balsa) has won a battle against a frying pan.
+No real scientific tests were conducted.